Cross-Framework Mapping

 What are the key differences between AWS Well-Architected Security Pillar and AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association)?

-AWS Well-Architected Security Pillar has 25 controls across its framework, while AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) covers 25 controls.
-Direct mapping analysis identifies 13 overlapping controls (52% coverage).
-The frameworks diverge most significantly in AWS Well-Architected Security Pillar: Cloud Operations & Monitoring, where 3 AWS Well-Architected Security Pillar controls have no direct AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) equivalent.
+AWS Well-Architected Security Pillar has 89 controls across its framework, while AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) covers 37 controls.
+Direct mapping analysis identifies 12 overlapping controls (13% coverage).
+The frameworks diverge most significantly in Identity & Access Management, where 15 AWS Well-Architected Security Pillar controls have no direct AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) equivalent.

 How many controls map between AWS Well-Architected Security Pillar and AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association)?